MICHAYE BOULTER

 EMMA BUGG

-Emma Bugg is an Australian contemporary jewellery artist based in lutruwita/Tasmania.
-Working across contemporary jewellery and object-based art, her practice is grounded in material research, storytelling, and place-responsive making.
-She has exhibited nationally and internationally, including at Science Gallery Melbourne, and her work is held in institutional and private collections, including MONA and the Queenstown Gallery & Museum.
+Emma Bugg is an Australian contemporary jewellery artist based in Lutruwita/Tasmania.
+Her practice spans contemporary jewellery and object-based art, grounded in material research, storytelling, and place-responsive making.
+She has exhibited nationally and internationally, including at Science Gallery Melbourne, and her work is held in institutional and private collections, including MONA and Queenstown's Galley Museum.

-Bugg was the inaugural winner of the Bridge Art Prize and has been recognised as a finalist in the MAKE Award (2025) and the Woollahra Small Sculpture Prize (2024).
-She is a co-founder of State of Flux Workshop (2020) in nipaluna/Hobart, a collaborative studio supporting contemporary jewellery and object makers, and has delivered significant community-engaged projects for Unconformity, including Gilded Memories (2023) and Elemental Memories (2025).
+Bugg was the inaugural winner of the Bridge Art Prize and a finalist in the MAKE Award (2025) and the Woollahra Small Sculpture Prize (2024).
+She is co-founder of State of Flux Workshop (2020) in Nipaluna/Hobart and has delivered major community-engaged projects for Unconformity, including Gilded Memories (2023) and Elemental Memories (2025).